 WWOOFing was started more than 40 years ago in the UK to connect organic farms with volunteers.
 Your host might be anything from a sheep farm in France to a coffee plantation in Hawaii.
-As it did not start out as an online platform the organisation is maybe the most elaborate.
-Rather than buying access to a global list you have to become a member of the individual national chapters, both if you want to host and if you want to volunteer.
+As it did not start out as an online platform, the organization is maybe the most elaborate.
+Rather than buying access to a global list, you have to become a member of the individual national chapters, both if you want to host and if you want to volunteer.
 Membership costs somewhere between 0 and 56 Euros.
-Depending on the chapter you either receive a (PDF) booklet or access to a database for one year.
+Depending on the chapter, you either receive a (PDF) booklet or access to a database for one year.

 HelpX launched in 2001.
 The focus is the budget conscious traveler, looking to earn his food and lodging anywhere in the world.
 There are two memberships options: the limited free membership and the premium membership (20 Euros for two years), which allows volunteers to read the hosts’ full profiles and contact hosts directly (instead of waiting to be contacted).
 I like the map feature as a convenient way to find hosts in a specific area (though not all hosts are displayed in their actual address).

-Of the three, WorkAway, which has been around since 2002, is my favourite even though it is a bit more expensive than HelpX (23 Euros for an individual account and 30 Euros for a couple account for two years).
+Of the three, WorkAway, which has been around since 2002, is my favorite even though it is a bit more expensive than HelpX (23 Euros for an individual account and 30 Euros for a couple account for two years).
 For one I do not like the two-tiered system of free and premium.
-But more importantly the site looks a bit more professional and the community seems more engaged.
-Among other things there is a photo competition offering a monthly cash prize which might help to offset the higher subscription fee.
+But more importantly the site looks a bit more professional, and the community seems more engaged.
+Among other things, there is a photo competition offering a monthly cash prize which might help to offset the higher subscription fee.